Guide for JetUML Developers

 Packaging the Application

-Starting with Release 3.0 JetUML needs to be packaged as a self-contained application for Windows, Mac, and Linux.
+JetUML can be packaged as a self-contained application for Windows, Linux, and possibly Mac.
 This is done with the jpackage tool distributed with OpenJDK.

 Windows